 Governor DeSantis appointed Noah Valenstein as secretary of the Department of Environmental Protection, which was unanimously confirmed by the Florida Cabinet.

-DEP directed each Water Management District to prioritize its budget to reflect the vision laid out by Governor DeSantis in his Executive Order and to increase collaboration, transparency and accountability.
+DEP directed each water management district to prioritize its budget to reflect the vision laid out by Governor DeSantis in an executive order and to increase collaboration, transparency and accountability.

 Letter To President Trump